On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Pro- e tale cohomology of and

 In this section, we study the geometric pro-\'etale cohomology of $\Fil^r\Bb_{\dR}$ on any connected, paracompact, smooth rigid-analytic variety defined over $K$.
-As a corollary, we also show that the geometric pro-étale cohomology of $\Bb_{\dR}$ satisfies the axioms of Schneider-Stuhler (\ref{axioms}).
+As a corollary, we also show that the geometric pro-étale cohomology of $\Bb_{\dR}$ satisfies the axioms of Schneider--Stuhler (\ref{axioms}).

 Throughout this section, we maintain the notations and conventions of \S \ref{petsheaves} and \S \ref{coherent}.
 In particular, all rigid-analytic varieties will be assumed to be quasi-separated (Convention \ref{convqs}).